Thursday, 26 September 2024

 Tweaking:

-To overcome this problem, the best solution I have thought and applied is to give 10-15 minutes of quiet writing time to the whole class in the mornings.
+To overcome this problem, the best solution I have thought and applied is to give the whole class 10-15 minutes of quiet writing time in the mornings.
 I created and named the document Power Writing, where learners make a copy and write on the decided given topic or, at times, a personal choice of topic (i.e. if I allow).

 What I found out:

-• When I compared Term 1 end and Term 2 end data, I noticed that everybody has made progress.
+• When I compared Term 1 end and Term 2 end data, I noticed that everybody has progressed.
 Apart from one of the girls, she went backwards.
 The reason I gathered was that:

 - She is in Year 3; however, other 3, Year 3 learners have made progress.
-Maybe she will make progress as time goes by or suddenly things will start making sense to her.
+She may progress as time passes or things will suddenly start making sense to her.

 - In saying so, I constantly have to remind her to stay focused in class and she gets easily distracted.